-Bonds are generally less volatile than equities (shares) but offer more modest returns.
-‘Bonds’ should not be confused with and ‘Investment Bond’ which is a ‘Product’.
+Bonds are generally less volatile than equities, or shares, but offer more modest returns.
+‘Bonds’ should not be confused with and ‘Investment Bond’ which is a financial product.
 Instead, ‘Bonds’ as an asset class refers to ‘Corporate Bonds’, ‘High Yield Bonds’ and ‘Gilts’.
-As a result, an investor approaching a financial goal might increase his or her bond holdings relative to his or her share holdings because the reduced risk of holding more bonds would be attractive to the investor despite their lower potential for growth.
+As a result, an investor approaching a financial goal might increase his or her bond holdings relative to his or her equity holdings because the reduced risk of holding more bonds would be attractive to the investor despite their lower potential for growth.

 You should keep in mind that certain categories of bonds offer high returns similar to shares.
 However, these bonds, known as high-yield or junk bonds, also carry higher risk.

 As well as being able to construct bespoke portfolios for clients we also offer a range of Model Portfolios that can be accessed via our WRAP Platform.